Explore Dr. Retzler’s HormoneSynergy® Longevity Medicine Resource Library

 Why is fasting insulin useful?

-It provides early insight into metabolic dysfunction before traditional markers become abnormal.
+Fasting insulin can provide early insight into metabolic dysfunction before traditional markers such as fasting glucose or A1c become abnormal.

 Should fasting insulin be interpreted alone?

-No. It is most useful when evaluated alongside glucose, HOMA-IR, lipids, liver markers, and body composition.
+No. It is most useful when evaluated alongside fasting glucose, HOMA-IR, lipids, liver markers, body composition, visceral fat, sleep, nutrition, activity, and the overall clinical picture.

 Longevity Medicine Education Series